 This service-learning class, intended for education and liberal studies majors, partners with a local middle school history class.
 APU students work with the students in small groups, providing leadership and support in the development of projects focused on the history of religion and religious expression.

-This course encourages students to think about what loving one's neigbor means in our contemporary society.
+This course encourages students to think about what loving one's neighbor means in our contemporary society.
 Class projects have included helping local seniors at their homes and hosting a Passover Dinner for the Azusa Senior Center.

 First Street Art Gallery